pbrogan12/chem/Chapter-7.md

 ---

-### Interpeting a Confidence Interval
+### Interpreting a Confidence Interval
 ---

-We must be careful to interpet confidence intervals correctly.
+We must be careful to interpret confidence intervals correctly.
 There is a correct interpretation and many different and creative incorrect interpretations of the confidence interval 0.828 < p < 0.872.

-** Correct:** "We are 95% confident that the interval from 0.828 to 0.872 actually does contain the true value of the population proportion p."
+**Correct:** "We are 95% confident that the interval from 0.828 to 0.872 actually does contain the true value of the population proportion p."
 This means that if we were to select many different samples of size 1007 and construct the corresponding confidence intervals, 95% of them would actually contain the value of the population proportion p.
 (In this correct interpretation, the confidence level of 95% refers to the success rate of the process used to estimate the population proportion.)

-** Incorrect:** "There is a 95% chance that the true value of p will fall between 0.828 and 0.872"
+**Incorrect:** "There is a 95% chance that the true value of p will fall between 0.828 and 0.872"

-** Incorrect:** "95% of sample proportions will fall between 0.828 and 0.872"
+**Incorrect:** "95% of sample proportions will fall between 0.828 and 0.872"

 ---